-Going through the divorce process without an attorney on your side is certainly feasible, but it’s not recommended unless you’re going through a quick divorce in which both parties agree to all the conditions and terms and nothing else is going on.
+Going through the divorce process without a divorce lawyer long island on your side is certainly feasible, but it’s not recommended unless you’re going through a quick divorce in which both parties agree to all the conditions and terms and nothing else is going on.
 When your divorce is more complicated, hiring an attorney to work with you and for you is a good idea.
 It helps you with the motions, it helps you to prepare yourself for your new life, and having someone on your side is helpful when they know the laws and you don’t.
-If you’re filing for divorce and you choose not to hire an attorney to work with you, you’re responsible for doing things like filing for temporary support on your own.
+If you’re filing for divorce and you choose not to hire a Long Island divorce attorney to work with you, you’re responsible for doing things like filing for temporary support on your own.

 Filing for Temporary Support